dkat0/dkat0.github.io/_posts/2023-11-10-mackey-problem.md

 ## Introduction

-It all started when **John Mackey**, who teaches the infamous first-year 15-151 Mathematical Foundations for Computer Science course (better known as **Concepts**) at CMU, casually posed the following puzzle at the end of one of his lectures:
+It all started when **John Mackey**, who teaches the infamous 15-151 Mathematical Foundations for Computer Science course (better known as **Concepts**) at CMU, casually posed the following puzzle at the end of one of his lectures:

 > *"Is the set of injections $$\{0,1\}^{\mathbb{N}} \rightarrow \mathbb{R}$$ uncountable?"*